-In this section we present first a simulation study for logistic and Poisson regression taking into account independent and correlated predictors as well as different levels of sparsity for the true model.
-We proceed with a simulation study for logistic models where the number of predictors is larger and the correlation structure is more complicated.
-The section concludes with a real data example for binary responses.
+In this section we firstly present a simulation study for logistic and Poisson regression taking into account independent and correlated predictors as well as different levels of sparsity for the true model.
+In Section \ref{sec_sim2}, we proceed with a simulation study for logistic models where the number of predictors is larger and the correlation structure is more complicated.
+Section \ref{methods} concludes with a real life example with binary responses.

-In all illustrations we consider the CR-PEP and DR-PEP priors (introduced in Section \ref{Sec3}) and their hyper-$\delta$ and hyper-$\delta/n$ extensions (presented in Section \ref{Sec4}) with parameter $a=3$, which is one of the main options proposed in \cite{liang_etal_2008}.
-For all PEP prior configurations we consider $\nstar=n$ and $\X_{\vg}^*=\X_{\vg}$, where the columns of the design matrix are centered around their corresponding sample means.
-For fixed $\delta$ we consider the default unit-information approach, i.e. $\delta=\nstar$.
-Jeffreys' prior for GLMs, given in \eqref{baseline_prior2}, is used as baseline prior for $\betab$.
+In all illustrations we consider the CR-PEP and DR-PEP priors (introduced in Section \ref{Sec3}) and their hyper-$\delta$ and hyper-$\delta/n$ extensions (presented in Section \ref{Sec4}) with parameter $a=3$, which is one of values proposed in \cite{liang_etal_2008}.
+For all PEP prior configurations we consider $\nstar=n$ and $\X_{\vg}^*=\X_{\vg}$, where the columns of the design matrix are centered around their sample means.
+For fixed $\delta$, we consider the default unit-information approach, that is $\delta=\nstar$.
+The Jeffreys prior, given in \eqref{baseline_prior2}, is used as baseline prior for $\betab$.

-We compare the PEP variants with standard $g$-prior methods, using the GLM $g$-prior formulation of \cite{bove_held_2011} for the parameters of the predictor variables and a flat improper prior for the intercept term.
-In particular, we consider the unit-information $g$-prior (with $g=n$) and three mixtures of $g$-priors; namely, the hyper-$g$ and hyper-$g/n$ priors with $a=3$ \citep{liang_etal_2008}, and the beta hyper prior proposed by \cite{maruama_george_2011}.
+We compare the PEP variants with standard $g$-prior methods, using the GLM version of \cite{bove_held_2011} for the parameters of the predictor variables and a flat improper prior for the intercept term.
+In particular, we consider the unit-information $g$-prior (with $g=n$) and three mixtures of $g$-priors; namely, the hyper-$g$ and hyper-$g/n$ priors with $a=3$ \citep{liang_etal_2008}, and the beta hyper-prior proposed by \cite{maruama_george_2011}.
 Henceforth, the latter will be referred to as MG hyper-$g$.
 Stochastic model search under these approaches is also implemented via GVS sampling.